 The permittee shall comply with the following construction mitigation measures identified in the adopted Initial Study/Mitigated Negative Declaration and Project Revision Statement/Mitigation Monitoring and Reporting Program prepared for the project, a.
-MM BIO-1: Minimize Potential Impact to Raptors and Northern Spotted Owls: Prior to approval of a grading permit, the permittee shall include the following measures to minimize impacts associated with the potential loss and disturbance of special-status and nesting birds and raptors consistent with and pursuant to California Fish and Game Code Sections 3503 and 3503.5:
+The permittee shall comply with Mitigation Measures BIO-1 and BIO-2 as listed in Section 6.12 of this document.